vincentlg/omerta/README.md

 They install the Chrome browser extension "Omerta" and initialize it with their Ethereum account with enough Eth to make only 1 transaction on the mainnet.
 And that's all.

-Lorque Bob instal the extension, he create his mafia by filling the public keys of the member of his mafia (this step could be automated by allowing a Facebook app Omerta that would access the open graph api, we decided not to focus us on this part during the Hackathon)
+When Bob installs the extension, he creates his mafia by filling the public keys of the member of his mafia (this step could be automated by allowing a Facebook app Omerta that would access the open graph API, we decided not to focus on this part during the Hackathon)

-How to make sure that only Alice can decode Bob's messages? (and not Mark) Bob generates a secret locally, he encrypts it with Alice's public key, then sends a transaction to Alice with the encrypted secret in the data field of the transaction.
+How to make sure that only Alice can decode Bob's messages? (and not Mark) Bob generates a secret locally, he encrypts it with Alice's public key, then sends a transaction to Alice with the encrypted secret in the data field of the transaction.(ECIES)

 Thanks to the browser extension, when Bob posts a new status on Facebook, Omerta encrypts the message before sending it to Facebook's Backend.